CChenalds17/LexEd/README.md

 # LexEd <img style="float: right;" src="resources/icon.ico">
 LexEd is a tool designed to help non-native English speakers elevate their professional English.
-- Error correction
-- Simple & comprehensive explanations
-- Practice & improve on the mistakes you made
-- Generates new sentences based on your grammatical errors
+LexEd corrects, explains, and creates practice problems on your common error — all in one app.

 ## Why LexEd?
 - **More** than just a spell-checker